semanticarts/gist/docs/Contributing.md

 - Once your work is ready to be merged into develop, you will create a pull request (PR).
 - Before submitting the PR, you should ensure that you have (a) merged or rebased develop into your working branch, as above [during implementation](#commits-pushes-and-merges), and (b) run the serializer.
 The latter _should_ be unnecessary, since the serializer should have been run before every commit, but running it again protects against having forgotten at some point.
 - Submit the PR to develop.
-- If the issue(s) addressed by the PR is(are) slated for a particular release, assign the PR to the same release project, using the Project labels on the right sidebar, in order to facilitate release management.
+- If the issue(s) addressed by the PR is (are) slated for a particular release, assign the PR to the same release project, using the Project labels on the right sidebar, in order to facilitate release management.
+- The project board is configured to automatically put the PR in the "In Review" column.
+However, the associated issue must be moved manually.
+- Once the PR has been submitted, check that there are no conflicts with the develop branch.
+If there are, merge or rebase develop into your branch and resolve the conflicts.
+You may need to repeat this step after making any requested changes, in case other PRs have been merged to develop in the meantime.
 - Assign one or more reviewers, as specified [below](#assigning-reviewers).
-- You should _not_ delete your working branch, either locally or on the remote, at this point.
-If reviewers request changes to the PR, these should be made on the same branch for automatic updating of the PR.

 ### Contents of the PR